 Grand River Expedition

-MGROW, in partnership with the Upper Grand River Watershed Alliance and the Lower Grand River Organization of Watersheds, will present Grand River Expedition 2020
+MGROW, in partnership with the Upper Grand River Watershed Alliance and the Lower Grand River Organization of Watersheds, will present Grand River Expedition.

 We encourage everyone to familiarize themselves with the CDC's suggested safety precautions.
+We look forward to the day when we can be together on the water again.
 Stay safe and healthy.

 2020 will be the fourth Expedition since the legendary paddler Verlen Kruger first launched the event in 1990.
 Verlen held several World Records for the most miles paddled by canoe, including the 3.5 year, 28,040 mile "Ultimate Canoe Challenge" that ended in Lansing in 1983.
 Verlen was the Rivermaster for the second Expedition in 2000.
 The 2010 event carried on his legacy, and once again we’ll honor his memory in 2020 as we paddle 218 miles of the Grand River from Jackson to Grand Haven over 13 days in July.